Running Coupling for Holographic QCD with Heavy and Light Quarks: Isotropic case: Introduction

-QCD phase transitions diagram in (temperature, chemical potential)-plane is a challenging and very important task in high energy physics.
-This is not only an issue of fundamental interest but has also important implications on the description of the early evolution of the Universe \cite{Rubakov-book} and on the study of the interior of compact stellar objects \cite{NS,Lovato:2022vgq}.
-One of the goal of the experiments on LHC, RHIC, NICA and FAIR is to study the phase structure of the strong-interaction matter under the extreme conditions.
-Standard theoretical methods for performing QCD calculations, such as perturbation theory no longer works for the strong coupling regime.
-The lattice theory has a sign problem for non-zero chemical potential calculations, and at its current level cannot provide the suitable information.
-Therefore to describe physics of the strongly coupled QGP produced in heavy ion collisions (HIC) at RHIC, LHC and NICA (see for example \cite{Du:2024wjm}), and future experiments, we need a non-perturbative approach \cite{Casalderrey-Solana:2011dxg, Arefeva:2014kyw}. \\
+Investigation of the QCD phase transitions diagram in (temperature, chemical potential)-plane is a challenging and very important task in high energy physics.
+This is not only an issue of the fundamental interest but has also important implications on the description of the early evolution of the Universe \cite{Rubakov-book} and on the study of the interior of compact stellar objects \cite{NS,Lovato:2022vgq}.
+One of the goals of the experiments on LHC, RHIC, NICA and FAIR is to study the phase structure of the strong-interaction matter under extreme conditions.
+Standard theoretical methods for performing QCD calculations, such as perturbation theory, no longer work in the strongly coupled regime.
+The lattice theory has a sign problem for non-zero chemical potential calculations and cannot provide suitable information at its current level.
+Therefore, to describe physics of the strongly coupled QGP produced in heavy ion collisions (HIC) at RHIC, LHC and NICA (e.g. see \cite{Du:2024wjm}) and future experiments, we need a non-perturbative approach \cite{Casalderrey-Solana:2011dxg, Arefeva:2014kyw}. \\

-It is expected that QCD phase diagram structure essentially depends on the quark masses, in particular from lattice calculations \cite{Brown:1990ev, Philipsen:2016hkv, Guenther:2020jwe, Aarts:2023vsf}, and some effective phenomenological approach, see for example \cite{Fu:2019hdw,Dumm:2021vop, Du:2024wjm}, it is expected that the QCD phase diagrams have the form presented in Fig. \ref{Fig:PD-LH-HQ-paint}.
-Here regions of the hadronic phase are filled by brown color, the regions where quark- gluon phase is realized is filled by blue color.
-The intermediate regions are filled by the green color.
-The hardon phase is bounded from above mostly by the first order phase transition for light quark model (the light green line in Fig. \ref{Fig:PD-LH-HQ-paint}A) and by both the first order phase transition line (the light green line in Fig. \ref{Fig:PD-LH-HQ-paint}B) and the line dividing confinement and deconfinement phases (the blue line in Fig. \ref{Fig:PD-LH-HQ-paint}) for heavy quarks.
-From these plots we see essential difference for light and heavy quarks. \\
+It is expected that the QCD phase diagram structure essentially depends on the quark masses, in particular from lattice calculations \cite{Brown:1990ev, Philipsen:2016hkv, Guenther:2020jwe, Aarts:2023vsf}, and some effective phenomenological approach, e.g. see \cite{Fu:2019hdw,Dumm:2021vop, Du:2024wjm}, it is expected that the QCD phase diagrams have the form presented in Fig.\,\ref{Fig:PD-LH-HQ-paint}.
+Here regions of a hadronic phase are filled by brown color, the regions where a quark-gluon phase is realized is filled by blue color.
+The intermediate regions are filled by green color.
+The hadronic phase is bounded from above mostly by the 1st order phase transition for light quarks model (the light green line in Fig.\,\ref{Fig:PD-LH-HQ-paint}A) and both by the 1st order phase transition line (the light green line in Fig.\,\ref{Fig:PD-LH-HQ-paint}B) and by the line dividing confinement and deconfinement phases (the blue line in Fig.\,\ref{Fig:PD-LH-HQ-paint}) for heavy quarks model.
+These plots represent an essential difference between light and heavy quarks. \\